Best Chocolate Chip Cookies (Soft, Chewy, No Mixer)

 • ADD DRY INGREDIENTS: Use a wooden spoon to fold in flour, salt and baking soda just until combined.
 Don't overmix.
 Fold in chocolate chips/chunks – make sure mixture is cool first so chocolate doesn't melt – I use my hands to distribute chocolate chips evenly.

 • CHILL DOUGH: Wrap dough in two logs in plastic to firm it up in the fridge for at least 30 minutes.
-To bring out the toffee flavor more, chill dough for 24-36 hours.
+For deeper caramel notes, better crinkle, & best chew, chill dough for 24-36 hours.
 (NOTE: cookies can be baked without chilling if you're in a rush, but they may spread more in the oven and flavor will not be as deep).

 • HEAT OVEN to 325F/163C.